Aemulo/BugTracker/README.md

 # Aemulo Bug Tracker

 Welcome to the Aemulo Bug Tracker!
-This is a public repository dedicated to managing bugs for our main project, Aemulo.
+This is a public repository dedicated to managing bugs for my main project, Aemulo.
 This document will guide you through the process of submitting and managing issues.

 ## Getting Started